 82 million eligible voters say they’re willing to “join a campaign to convince elected officials to do the right thing about global warming.”

-163 million Americans (or, more precisely, 50% of registered voters) support Medicare for all.
+228 million Americans (or, more precisely, 70% of voters) support Medicare for All.

 46 million women aren’t paid as much as their male counterparts for doing the same work.